 The fruit must be sufficiently developed and display satisfactory ripeness.
-The minimum refractometric index of the flesh should be greater than or equal to 8° Brix.
+The minimum refractometric index of the flesh should be greater than or equal to 8° Brix26.

-Peaches and nectarines are classified into three classes, as defined below:
+Peaches and nectarines are classified into three classes, defined as follows:

 Peaches and nectarines in this class must be of a superior quality.
 They must be characteristic of the variety.